MechworksPDM is about collaboration

 Branches C and B download and use revision 1 of a bolt owned by the designing team of A. MechworksPDM logs the download of revision 1 from both branches.

 After one month, the designing team of C releases revision 2 of the bolt.
 Since MechworksPDM kept track of the designers that downloaded revision 1 from other branches, it pushes the new version to other teams or sends personal email notification.

 MechworksPDM displays in its interface information on documents owned by other branches of the company.

 The color purple indicates both in the grids and in the preview that the document id owned by another branch.
 The color red of the text means that the local copy is outdated so it’s necessary to download an updated version of the document.

-In the trees it is possible to show the same information so to have a hierarchical point of view of the data combined with ownership situation of the records.
+In the trees, it is possible to show the same information so as to have a hierarchical point of view of the data combined with the ownership situation of the records.